Affiliate links on Android Authority may earn us a commission. Learn more.

 The Moto G Stylus (2022) makes an interesting decision with its selfie camera — aggressive beauty filtering that’s turned on by default.
 It’s exaggerated to an almost comical level and caught me completely off guard when I opened the camera for the first time.
 You can turn the feature off, but the selfie camera still softens colors much more than you would expect.
 Results tend to come out a bit muddy, even with a clean lens in good lighting.
 The edge detection on the portrait mode is also very fuzzy.

 Worse than the processor regression or slow charging is Motorola’s commitment to future upgrades, or rather, the lack thereof.
-The Moto G Stylus (2022) is only tapped to receive Android 12 — an Android version that has already been available for almost half a year at the time of this writing.
-You’ll get two years of software patches, too, which pales compared to the four years that Samsung has promised for its Galaxy A13 5G.
-The Galaxy A13 5G will also see a second year of Android version support, which offers at least a little bit of future viability.
+The Moto G Stylus (2022) is only tapped to receive Android 12 — an Android version that has already been available for over a year and a half as of this update.
+You’ll get two years of software patches, too, which pales compared to the four years that Samsung has promised for its Galaxy A14 5G.
+The Galaxy A14 5G will also see a second year of Android version support, which offers at least a little bit of future viability.
+So far, we’ve received up to the March 2023 security patch for our Moto G Stylus (2022), but no Android 12 update just yet.

 And finally, NFC — this is yet another budget Motorola phone that doesn’t have it.
 That means no Google Pay support for contactless payments.
 This continues to be a bewildering omission when basically every other smartphone at this price offers the feature and has done so for years.